nimishrathod/EfCorePgPoc/readme.md

 This is a proof-of-concept project for learning purposes.

-## 📝 License

-This project is open source and available for educational purposes.

 ## 🙏 Acknowledgments

 Built as a practical implementation guide for developers exploring the intersection of EF Core and PostgreSQL's native capabilities.